riganti/dotvvm-docs/Pages/basics-command-binding.md

 <dot:Button Click="{command: Submit()}" Text="Submit Form" />
 ```

-If you run the page and view the page source code, you'll see that **DotVVM** translates the binding to a snipped of JavaScript code.
+If you run the page and view the page source code, you'll see that **DotVVM** translates the binding to a snippet of JavaScript code.

 This code uses the `dotvvm.postBack` function defined in the `DotVVM.js` file, which is referenced in the page automatically by DotVVM.